Mahathir Mohamad: Retirement and post-first term premiership (2003–2015)

-On his retirement, Mahathir was named a Grand Commander of the Order of the Defender of the Realm, the highest honor in Malaysia, allowing him to adopt the title of "Tun".
+On his retirement, Mahathir was named a Grand Commander of the Order of the Defender of the Realm, the highest honour in Malaysia, allowing him to adopt the title of "Tun".
 Under Mahathir's leadership, Malaysia was transformed into an industrialising nation.
 He pledged to leave politics "completely", rejecting an emeritus role in Abdullah's cabinet.
 Abdullah immediately made his mark as a quieter and less adversarial premier.
 With stronger religious credentials than Mahathir, he beat back PAS's surge in the 1999 election and lead the Barisan Nasional in the 2004 election to its biggest win ever, taking 199 of 219 parliamentary seats.
 On 23 October, Mingguan Malaysia, a Sunday edition of Utusan Malaysia, published an exclusive interview with Mahathir, marking his first since retiring as prime minister.

 After retiring, Mahathir maintained a busy schedule, engaging in various activities and speaking engagements both locally and internationally.
-In 2005, Russian President Vladimir Putin visited him at his private residence, where they held a four-hour meeting discussing Malaysia's economic transformation and development strategies.
+In 2005, Russian president Vladimir Putin visited him at his private residence, where they held a four-hour meeting discussing Malaysia's economic transformation and development strategies.
 He emphasized the importance of staying active, stating, "Never retire.
 You have to work.
 When you work, it will keep you alive."
 His office at the Perdana Leadership Foundation and residence at the Mines Resort City, as well as expenses for meal allowances, escorts, bodyguards, a medical officer, and a special assistant during overseas trips, are funded by the government under the Member of Parliament (Remuneration) Act 1980 (Act 237).

 Mahathir was the CEO and chairman, and hence a senior adviser, for many flagship Malaysian companies such as Proton, Perdana Leadership Foundation and Malaysia's government-owned oil and gas company Petronas.
 He did not receive any remuneration for his advisory positions.
 He was also made Universiti Teknologi Petronas (UTP) Chancellor in 2004, succeeding Raja Mohar Raja Badiozaman.
 On 15 June of the same year, Mahathir was appointed chairman of the NAM Business Council International Advisory Panel.
-In 2006, Mahathir co-founded The Loaf bakery with Motoko Resources Sdn Bhd, opening its first store in Telaga Harbor, Langkawi, before expanding to 12 outlets in locations such as KLCC, Pavilion, Sogo, and Empire Shopping Gallery.
+In 2006, Mahathir co-founded The Loaf bakery with Motoko Resources Sdn Bhd, opening its first store in Telaga Harbour, Langkawi, before expanding to 12 outlets in locations such as KLCC, Pavilion, Sogo, and Empire Shopping Gallery.
 He also served as The Loaf's chairman.